 Dealing with a death is never easy, so we want to do our bit to make the process as stress-free as possible.
 And while the last thing you might want to talk about is money, it’s important that you take care of the practical matters.

-You may also wish to view our handy Death Registration Guide which provides more information about what to do when dealing with the death of a loved one.
+You may also wish to look at our Bereavement guide pages which provide more information about what to do when dealing with the death of a loved one.

 Register the death with us